Fábio Cardoso

 Formed at Benfica, where he played only in the reserves, he made over 150 Primeira Liga appearances for Paços de Ferreira, Vitória Setúbal, Santa Clara and Porto.
-Abroad, he had a brief spell in the Scottish Premiership with Rangers.
+Abroad, he had a brief spell in the Scottish Premiership with Rangers and in the UAE Pro League with Al Ain.

 Club career

 Benfica B

 Born in Águeda, Aveiro District, Cardoso played as a youth for hometown club R.D. Águeda before joining S.L.
-Benfica in 2008.
+Benfica in 2006.
 On 11 August 2012, he made his debut with Benfica B in a 2012–13 Segunda Liga match against Braga B where he played 84 minutes as a centre back, partnering with Lionel Carole.
 On 19 December, he had his only call-up to the first team under manager Jorge Jesus, as one of five new faces for a Taça da Liga group game at Olhanense; he was an unused substitute in the 2–1 win.

 He scored the only goal in a victory at Sporting B (0–1) on 5 January 2015.
 Six days later, he scored twice in a 3–2 win against Porto B.

 On 15 January 2015, Benfica announced Cardoso's loan to fellow Primeira Liga club Paços de Ferreira until the end of the season.
 The deal was subsequently repeated for the following campaign.
 In 42 total matches for the northern club, he scored once, the only goal of a win at Vitória de Guimarães on 13 March 2016.